onzfonz/comp227/src/content/3/en/part3d.md

 #### Supressing warnings and other tweaks

-While ESlint and Webstorm are great, sometimes Webstorm or ESlint may not have a good solution for you either, as it has with us complaining about using the variable **`process`**.
+While ESlint and WebStorm are great, sometimes WebStorm or ESlint may not have a good solution for you either, as it has with us complaining about using the variable **`process`**.

 ![eslint complaining about process](../../images/3/custom/eslint_process.png)